 Psychological First Aid

 Psychological First Aid has been used for school-aged children and adolescents exposed to disasters and community violence and can be used in schools and traditional settings.
 Psychological First Aid involves providing comfort and support, normalizing the children's reactions, helping caregivers deal with changes in the child's emotions and behavior, teaching calming and problem-solving skills, and referring the most symptomatic children for additional treatment.
-See Manuals to learn more about Psychological First Aid.
+Learn more about Psychological First Aid.

 Eye Movement Desensitization and Reprocessing (EMDR)